nickhurlburt/nickhurlburt.github.io/user_guide.md

 ## Things I know I'm bad at
 * I tend toward being conflict-averse, and am reluctant to deliver feedback that could cause bad feelings.
 However, I recognize how important it is to share that feedback.
 I will try to deliver it in a prompt and constructive way.

+## General things about leadership I have learned